megha-sharma8/recipes-and-ratings/README.md

 Through research, we determined the PDV percentages for each nutrient that was necessary to be considered a healthy recipe, and created a new column called 'healthy' which was set to one if the recipes fit the criteria as defined, otherwise the 'healthy' column was set to 0.

-After cleaning our data, we merged the dataset
+After cleaning our data, we merged the dataset, and created the final DataFrame for our analysis.
+Our total number of NaN values remained low, once again being insignificant to clean.
+This DataFrame yields 6177 healthy recipes.

-## Analysis
+## Models

-Out of mere curiosity, we first decided to look at Through our analysis we looked at the relationship between ingredients and healthy recipes based on preparation time.
+Out of mere curiosity, we first decided to look at the most popular ingredients in healthy recipes.
+Salt appeared to be Through our analysis we looked at the relationship between ingredients and healthy recipes based on preparation time.

 <iframe